dpills/ai-assistant/README.md

-# Creating a streaming AI assistant with ChatGPT, FastAPI, WebSockets and React ✨🤖🚀
+# Streaming AI assistant with ChatGPT, FastAPI, WebSockets and React ✨🤖🚀